soleimani2020/02-Cplusplus-Projects-Portfolio/core4/leetcode/Two_Pointers/N9/README.md

 # ✅ Key Takeaways

-- The area is limited by the shorter line.
+- The shorter line determines the container height.
+- Starting from both ends gives maximum width.
-- Two pointers reduce the brute-force `O(n^2)` solution to `O(n)`.
+- Two pointers reduce the solution from `O(n^2)` to `O(n)`.
-- Always move the pointer pointing to the smaller height.
+- Always move the pointer with the smaller height.
-- The maximum width is obtained by starting with both ends.
+- The algorithm works in-place without extra memory.

 ---

-## Topics
+# Topics

 - Array
 - Two Pointers